Windows Security provides built-in security options to help protect your device from malicious software attacks.

 To learn more about Core Isolation and memory integrity see Core isolation.

 Your security processor provides additional encryption for your device.

 This is where you’ll find info about the security processor manufacturer and version numbers, as well as about the security processor’s status.
 Select Security processor details for additional info and options.

 Note: If you don't see a Security processor entry on this screen then it's likely that your device doesn't have the TPM (Trusted Platform Module) hardware necessary for this feature or that it's not enabled in UEFI (Unified Extensible Firmware Interface).
 Check with your device manufacturer to see if your device supports TPM and, if so, steps to enable it.

-If your security processor isn't working properly you'll see a link on the Security processor details page that says Security processor troubleshooting.
-Select it to see any error messages and advanced options.
+If your security processor isn't working properly, you can select the Security processor troubleshooting link to see any error messages and advanced options.
 For more information see: Security Processor troubleshooting.

 Secure boot prevents a sophisticated and dangerous type of malware—a rootkit—from loading when you start your device.
 Rootkits use the same permissions as the operating system and start before it, which means they can completely hide themselves.
 Rootkits are often part of an entire suite of malware that can bypass local logins, record passwords and keystrokes, transfer private files, and capture cryptographic data.

 You may have to disable secure boot to run some PC graphics cards, hardware, or operating systems such as Linux or earlier versions of Windows.
 For more info, see How to disable and re-enable secure boot.

 At the bottom of the Device security screen, one of the following messages appears, indicating the security capability of your device.